Degiacomi-Lab/molearn/README.md

 #### Using molearn without installation ####

-Molearn can used without installation by making the sure the requirements above are met, and adding the `src` directory to your path at the beginning of every script, e.g.: installation using conda while creating a new environment `molearn_env`
+Molearn can used without installation by making the sure the requirements above are met, and adding the `src` directory to your path at the beginning of every script.
+For instance, to install all requirements in a new environment `molearn_env`:
 ```
 conda env create --file environment.yml -n molearn_env
 ```
+Then, within this environment, run scripts starting with:

 ```
 import sys